EuroPython/website/data/pages-content/remote.md

 ### How to participate in the conference remotely?

 - To participate in the conference interactively (with guaranteed access to livestreams), a "remote ticket" registration is required.
 See details and pricing on the [Buy Tickets](/tickets#remote-tickets) page;
-- Any ticket holders (except the Stream-only) will be sent a link to join our discord server.
+- Any ticket holders (except the Stream-only) will receive a link to join our discord server.
 We will send out invites for you to join our server closer to the conference.

 *Note: in-person ticket holders will be provided with remote event access*